james-coder/SnapmakerU1-Extended-Firmware/CONTRIBUTING.md

 This project is licensed under **GPL-3.0-only**.
 All accepted contributions will be distributed under the same license.
+By contributing, you agree that your Contribution will be licensed under **GPL-3.0-only**.

 By contributing, you agree that your changes may be included in future GPL-licensed releases as source code and/or as part of firmware images